chaoskagami/corbenik/README.txt

 get it obviously, but a good place to start may be an older version of Plailect's guide when it still had a section on Cakes.

+You can also fetch the agb firm and twl firms to `/corbenik/firmware/agb` and `/corbenik/firmware/twl` respectively.
+If you don't have the firmkeys for these, you can fetch the cetk for each of them to `/corbenik/keys/agb.cetk` and `/corbenik/keys/twl.cetk`.
+Boot up the system, go to system settings, and it will extract the firm keys for them after rebooting.

 On New3DS units, there's additional crypto on arm9loader which requires the 9.6 key to decrypt.
 It usually is named ``Slot0x11Key96.bin`, and I also can't tell you where to find this, aside from "check Plailect's guide."
 Corbenik will